 - 5.1 Period of Deferral.
-With respect to (a) Stock Awards or Cash Compensation deferred pursuant to Section 4.1, a Participant may elect that delivery of such deferred Stock Awards or Cash Compensation credited to the Participant under the Plan be made or commence at (i) a date that is one year following the date of the termination of the Participant's status as a Director of the Company, or (ii) the date of the termination of the Participant's status as a Director of the Company, or (ii) the date of the termination of the Participant's status as a Director of the Company, or (ii) the date of the termination of the Participant's status as a Director of the Company, or (ii) the date of the termination of the Participant's status as a Director of the Company, and (b) restricted Stock Units granted pursuant to Section 3.2, the Committee shallwill determine the date or conditions as of which shares represented by such restricted Stock Units will be delivered (the date elected or selected by the Participant or the Committee, as applicable, the "Determination Date"). - 5.2 Delivery of Deferred Stock Awards and Deferred Cash Compensation.
+With respect to (a) Stock Awards or Cash Compensation deferred pursuant to Section 4.1, a Participant may elect that delivery of such deferred Stock Awards or Cash Compensation credited to the Participant under the Plan be made or commence at (i) a date that is one year following the date of the termination of the Participant's status as a Director of the Company, or (ii) the date of the termination of the Participant's status as a Director of the Company, and (b) restricted Stock Units granted pursuant to Section 3.2, the Committee shallwill determine the date or conditions as of which shares represented by such restricted Stock Units will be delivered (the date elected or selected by the Participant or the Committee, as applicable, the "Determination Date"). - 5.2 Delivery of Deferred Stock Awards and Deferred Cash Compensation.
 The aggregate number of restricted Stock Units and, if applicable, dividend equivalents credited to a Participant's Deferred Compensation Account will be calculated as of the Determination Date.
 A Participant will receive delivery of a number of shares of Common Stock equal to the aggregate number of restricted Stock Units and a cash payment equal to the amount of the aggregate dividend equivalents representing cash dividends payable with respect to the Company's Common Stock, if any, over the period beginning on the Annual Director Award Date and ending on the Determination Date.
-As of the Determination Date, a Participant's Cash Compensation Account pursuant to Section 4.6 herein, will be payable in the form of a cash lump sum.
+As of the Determination Date, a Participant's Cash Compensation deemed to be invested in Money Market Equivalents or S&P 500 Equivalents, plus any amounts credited to a Participant's Deferred Compensation Account pursuant to Section 4.6 herein, will be payable in the form of a cash lump sum.
 As of the Determination Date, a Participant's Cash Compensation deemed to be invested in shares of the Company's Common Stock will be payable in the form of shares of the Company's Common Stock plus a cash payment equal to the amount of the aggregate dividend equivalents.
 Delivery of shares of Common Stock or cash, as applicable, will be made within 60 days after the Determination Date. - 5.3 Death Prior to Payment.
 In the event that a Participant dies prior to delivery of all shares of Common Stock and funds deliverable pursuant to the Plan, any remaining shares and funds credited to Participant's Deferred Compensation Account shall be delivered to the Participant's estate within 60 days following the Company's notification of the Participant's death. - 5.4 Delivery to Incompetent Participants.
 To the extent allowed under applicable law, should the Participant become incompetent, the Company will be authorized to deliver shares and funds credited to Participant's Deferred Compensation Account and deliverable pursuant to the Plan to a guardian or legal representative of such incompetent Participant, or directly to such incompetent Participant, in whichever manner the Committee determines in its sole discretion.